skrattaren/apf.rst/apf.rst

 - [p.
 209/157] "'That's a bodacious audience,' said Jimbo."

-  This may well be a reference to the movie "`Bill & Ted's Excellent Adventure`_", where the two protagonists use this word repeatedly.
+  This may well be a reference to the movie **Bill & Ted's Excellent Adventure**, where the two protagonists use this word repeatedly.
 Later on, Crash also says 'Excellent!', another catchphrase from the movie.

 - [p.
 219/165] "'[...] would they remember some felonious monk or shout for